nEXam-App/nEXam-doc/Use_Case_Specification/use_case_CreateTopic.md

-# Use-Case Specification: Create Exam
+# Use-Case Specification: Create Topic

 ## 1. Use-Case
-This use case allows users to create a new exam.
+This use case allows users to create a new topic.

 ## 2. Flow of Events
 ### 2.1 Basic flow
-A user will create an exam and list all of them.
+A user will add a topic to an existing exam.
 He can edit them if changes occur or delete them altogether.

 ![Basic Flow](https://github.com/nEXam-App/nEXam-doc/blob/main/diagrams/basic%20flow.jpg)

 ### 2.2 Creation
-During the creation of a new exam the user is asked, to enter the subject and optional the date of the exam.
+During the creation of a new topic the user is asked, to enter the topic and the difficulty level.
+Based on the difficulty level the topic will be safed with an amount of time the user should spend studying.

 ## 3. Activity Diagram
 ### 3.1 Activity Diagram